 Faculty Development Courses

 ITDS offers a number of facilitated courses throughout the year offered in an online asynchronous format.
 The purpose of these courses is to enrich faculty pedagogy strategies and to promote student engagement across various modalities.
-This Fall, we are going to offer two faculty development courses:
+This Spring we are going to offer:

 Make sure your devices are registered on the campus network (see the Connect to Wireless page).
 If you need technical support, please contact the IT Service Desk by calling 973-655-7971 (on campus x7971) or emailing firstname.lastname@example.org, or your academic technology team.
 You may also review information on classroom technology on the Audio-Visual Services website, check NEST for modality, room, and other details.